 The Legislature continues to promote California as the destination for cheap and easy abortions, while lowering medical safety standards.
 Taxpayers pay all costs.

-AB 45 - Privacy: health care data: location and research (Bauer-Kahan) - Passed Assembly, Senate Pending Referral - This bill makes it unlawful to geofence an entity that provides in-person health care services and to prohibit health care providers from releasing medical research information related to an individual seeking or obtaining an abortion in response to a subpoena or request if that subpoena or request is based on another state’s laws that interfere with a person’s rights under the Reproductive Privacy Act.
+AB 45 - Privacy: health care data: location and research (Bauer-Kahan) - To Governor’s Desk - Ask for a VETO - This bill makes it unlawful to geofence an entity that provides in-person health care services and to prohibit health care providers from releasing medical research information related to an individual seeking or obtaining an abortion in response to a subpoena or request if that subpoena or request is based on another state’s laws that interfere with a person’s rights under the Reproductive Privacy Act.

-AB 54 - Access to Safe Abortion Care - Passed Assembly, Senate Health Committee - This bill makes legislative findings about medication abortion, with a focus on mifepristone and misoprostol.
+AB 54 - Access to Safe Abortion Care - Passed Assembly, moved to Senate Inactive File - This bill makes legislative findings about medication abortion, with a focus on mifepristone and misoprostol.
 The bill ensures access to a medication abortion.

 AB 67 - Attorney General: Reproductive Privacy Act: enforcement (Bauer-Kahan) - Appropriations Committee - Existing law prohibits a person from being subject to civil or criminal liability, or otherwise deprived of their rights, with respect to their pregnancy or their actions to assist a pregnant person exercising their reproductive rights.
 This bill authorizes the Attorney General, if it appears that a person is about to engage in any act constituting a violation of the Reproductive Privacy Act, to bring an action in the superior court to enforce compliance.
 The bill authorizes the Attorney General to make public or private investigations, publish information concerning violation of the Reproductive Privacy Act, and subpoena witnesses, compel their attendance, take evidence, and require the production of documents or records that they deem relevant or material to the inquiry.
 This bill imposes a civil penalty not exceeding $25,000 upon any person or governmental entity that violates any provision of the act and a civil penalty for violation of the bill’s provisions.

-AB 260 - Sexual and reproductive health care - Passed Assembly, Senate Health Committee - This bill ensures that patients can continue to access care, including abortion, gender-affirming care, and other sexual and reproductive health care in California, and to allow patients to access care through asynchronous modes.
+AB 260 - Sexual and reproductive health care - To Governor’s Desk - Ask for a VETO - This bill ensures that patients can continue to access care, including abortion, gender-affirming care, and other sexual and reproductive health care in California, and to allow patients to access care through asynchronous modes.
+Urgency clause adopted on 9/10.

 ==========================================